Porinita-Hoque/Online-Pharmacy-Management-System/README.md

 - User management to control access and permissions for other users.

 ### Customer Component
-<p align="justify">The customer component allows customers to browse and purchase medicines online.
-Features include:</p>
+The customer component allows customers to browse and purchase medicines online.
+Features include:
  - User registration and login for personalized services.
  - Medicine catalog to search and browse available medicines.
  - Detailed medicine information, including price, dosage, and stock status.
  - Shopping cart functionality to add, remove, and update items.
  - Order placement and payment processing.
  - Order history to view past orders and track their status.
  - Notifications and alerts for order updates or promotions.

 ### Manufacturer Component
-<p align="justify">The manufacturer component helps manufacturers manage their product inventory and process orders.
-Features include:</p>
+The manufacturer component helps manufacturers manage their product inventory and process orders.
+Features include:
 - Manufacturer login to access the system.
 - Product inventory management to add, update, and delete products.
 - Order tracking and processing functionality.